-One of the alleged killers, who still had blood on his hands, posed as a gas station attendant and filled up the student's tank.
+One of the alleged killers, who still had blood on his hands, posed as a gas station attendant and filled up the boy's tank.
 One of the students, who wished to remain anonymous, now owns a restaurant in Salt Lake City.

 "I was looking at him and I saw bloodstains on his hands.
 There was definitely blood wiped off of his shoes," he told the Deseret News in 2000.

 Despite the momentum that seemed to build in the case, Perry's parents became involved in a heated and public battle with former county attorney John Bunderson in 2000 for allegedly dragging his feet in filing charges.
 The Perrys' attorney at the time was Hugie.

 Due in part to the publicity that surrounded the Perry-Bunderson feud, the long time incumbent Bunderson lost his county attorney's seat to newcomer Hugie in 2002.